Ativerc/openly-busy/README.md

   * Meet/Teams/Zoom usage/API (only Teams provides an API to check if you're on a meeting yourself; only for Enterprise accounts though) This needs to be implemented.
 I would try to add Duo, WhatsApp and other apps call presence/usage as well.
   * User set variable (a software or hardware set variable which the user sets to sign that they are on a call)
 2. Report to MQTT server

+## Ideas:
+1. Someone made an Chrome extension for checking if a person is on a google meet meeting.
+Only works on Chrome though.
+2. Someone made a busy-light by observing network packets.
+Well written code.
+But I feel observing mic usage will give a better check for whether if the user is busy.
+Say if the user is recording a video or audio, I feel monitoring mic usage would be better.